OxygenCobalt/Auxio/info/ARCHITECTURE.md

 Auxio has a couple of core systems or concepts that should be understood when working with the codebase.

 #### Package Structure
-Auxio's package structure is strictly feature-oriented.
+Auxio is deliberately structured in a way that I call "Anti-CLEAN Architecture".
+There is one gradle project, with sub-packages that are strictly feature-oriented.
 For example, playback code is exclusively in the `playback` package, and detail code is exclusively in the `detail` package.
-Sub-packages can be related to the code it contains, such as `detail.recycler` for the detail UI adapters, or they can be related to a sub-feature, like `playback.queue` for the queue UI.
+Sub-packages can be related to the code it contains, such as `detail.recycler` for the detail UI adapters, or hey can be related to a sub-feature, like `playback.queue` for the queue UI.

 The outliers here are `.ui` and `.util`, which are generic utility or component packages.

+Sticking to a single project reduces compile times, makes it easier to add new features, and simply makes Auxio's code easier to reason about.

 A full run-down of Auxio's current package structure as of the latest version is shown below.